SaraMansori/Broad-App/README.md

 ### Description

-**Broad** is a single page application (SPA) to to facilitate access to books for users and encourage reading.
+**Broad** is a single page application (SPA) to facilitate access to books for users and encourage reading.

 ### App functionalities